yyyujintang/yyyujintang.github.io/_pages/about.md

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge"></div><img src='images/VIVID.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">

-Hope we can have better Video Understanding and Prediction ability with LLM and accelerate the coming of Video's GPT4 moment, when machines can do reasoning with Cideo and Chain-of-Thought with Video.
+Hope we can have better Video Understanding and Prediction ability with LLM and accelerate the coming of Video's GPT4 moment, when machines can do reasoning with Video and Chain-of-Thought with Video.

 </div>
 </div>